plforacle/mysql-enterprise/create-compute/create-compute.md

     ![CONNECT](./images/05compute08-a.png " ")

-## Task 3: SSH into Compute Instance
+## Task 3: Connect to Compute Instance with SSH key

 To connect to **myclient** you will need to properly setup your SSH command.
 Do the following steps: